 Do I need a new roof?

-Unless your current roof is due for a replacement in the near future, the answer is no. The only thing to consider is whether or not the warranty will be voided if you install panels.
+Unless you currently need roof replacement in the near future, the answer is no. The only thing to consider is whether or not the warranty will be voided if you install panels.
 Coordinate between the company that installed your roof and the one you hired for the solar panels to determine how to preserve the warranty.

 Will solar power be my only source of electricity?